SimonSchiebler/setup-ts-npm-web/README.md

-# setup-ts-npm-web
+# setup-ts-npm-web - Cordova Version

-A project setup for the creation of web apps using Typescript and npm packages.
+A project setup for the creation of web apps using Cordova, Typescript and npm packages.

 ## Prerequisites